Within Teamwork Desk, you can use reports to get a detailed look at your team's performance.

 - Tags Timeseries – a chart showing how many times each tag was added to a unique ticket on each day.

-- The time it takes is considered from when the ticket was first created to when it was marked as solved or closed.
+- The time taken is considered from when the ticket was first created to when it was marked as solved or closed.

 - Average First Response time – The average time it took per day to reply to a new ticket.